 Contact A Michigan Truck Accident Lawyer At Haque Legal

-In addition to our accomplished truck and car accident lawyers, Haque Legal works with several automobile accident investigators who will break down and reconstruct the accident scene.
+In addition to our accomplished truck and car accident lawyers in Southfield and across Michigan, Haque Legal works with several automobile accident investigators who will break down and reconstruct the accident scene.
 Whether your crash involved driver error, faulty mechanical equipment, or improper loading techniques, our truck accident investigators will get to the bottom of what caused the collision that injured you.

 If you are the victim of an accident involving a commercial truck or are a driver, the truck accident lawyers at Haque Legal are committed to maximizing your recovery.
 We service clients all over the state of Michigan.
 Contact us or call (248) 996-9954 for a FREE consultation.